 the economy and factors like job growth and interest rates indicate

-that a speedy recovery of the economy is vital for the health of
+that a speedy recovery of the economy is vital to the retail

 considerably over time, consumers are now beginning to draw out

-their savings to spend, anticipating some economic recovery.
+their savings to spend, anticipating economic recovery in the

 Lack of Focus on Research & Development:

-Despite the focus shifting to consumers in retail, there still
+Despite the shift of focus on consumers in retail, there still

 remains a conservative approach among retailers when it comes to